hashmis79/projectcoc/README.md

     print("Connection not successful")
     sys.exit("Could not connect")
 ```
+**Note: You have to run the Simulation before you run the Code or else the Connection would not be established**

 ## Retrieving Object Handles in python
 * Object handles can be considered as a key or an ID which a component possesses.
 It is used to provide commands to a component(For eg. joint Velocity to a motor).
 PythonAPI also has an inbuilt function for that: